ivostoykov/localAI_webhook/README.md

 Both scenarios are handled as both `GET` and `POST` requests, with the result returned as plain text.

 When sending data via `POST`, you can provide it in either a `key=value` format (as FormData) or JSON format.
 Files must be sent using form-multipart encoding.

+### Reading Web Resource

+A simple example of how to fetch web content which can be passed next to the model as a context is available [here](api/readweb.py)